MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/unity.md

+# Troubleshooting MSAL.NET in Unity applications

-MSAL 4.48.0 and above stopped using reflection on its net6 target.
+MSAL 4.48.0 and above stopped using reflection on its `net6` target.
 This is the only path forward with Unity.

 ## Member not found at runtime